andrew-aladev/ocg/README.md

 Many software uses multiple options and have complex relations between them.
 We want to test this software.
 We need to provide optimal option combination to maximize test coverage.
+The amount of combinations can be more than billion, it is not possible to store them (fuzzing testing).

 Let's look at [zstd compressor options](http://facebook.github.io/zstd/zstd_manual.html#Chapter5).